-CAUTION: The valve spool must be removed with extreme care.
-The clearance between the valve body and the spool may be as low as .0004 inch.
-The slightest cocking of the spool may jam it in the valve body.

-- 4. Remove the stub shaft, torsion bar and cap assembly by holding the valve assembly with stub shaft downward as shown and rapping torsion bar lightly against workbench to dislodge the cap from the valve body to cap pin.
-See Figure 8-42.
+- may be as low as .0004 inch.
+The slightest cocking of the spool may jam it in the valve body. - 4.
+Remove the stub shaft, torsion bar and cap assembly by holding the valve assembly with stub shaft downward as shown and rapping torsion bar lightly against workbench to dislodge the cap from the valve body to cap pin.
+See Figure 90-41.
 Complete the removal of the stub shaft torsion bar and cap assembly. - 5.
 If the valve spool became cocked as described in Step 3 above, it can now be freed by visually determining in which direction it is cocked.
 Tap the spool lightly with a plastic or wood rod to align it and free it in the valve body bore.
 Do not tap spool with anything metallic. - 6.
 Remove valve spool dampener "O" ring seal and discard. - 7.
-If there is evidence of wear or leakage carefully cut and remove three valve body rings and three ring back-up "O" ring seals.
-Discard rings and seals.
+If there is evidence of wear or leakage carefully cut and remove three valve body rings and three ring back-up "O" ring seals. smoothly, the valve assembly Discard rings and seals. should be replaced.

-Figure 8-42-Removing Stub Shaft,

-Torsion Bar and Cap Assembly
+Figure 90-41-Removing Stub Shaft, Torsion Bar and Cap Assembly from Valve Body e.

-From Valve Body

-e.
 Inspection of Rotary Valve Assembly